Excodibur/ioBroker.tahoma/README.md

 Follwing some of the states created by the adapter.

-## tahoma.0.location
+## tahoma.X.location

 The state in this tree contain the personal information of the user like city, street address and longitude/latitude.

-## tahoma.0.devices.*.deviceURL
+## tahoma.X.devices.*.deviceURL

 This state contains the device URL that is used by Tahoma to identify the device.

-## tahoma.0.devices.*.commands
+## tahoma.X.devices.*.commands

 These states contain button commands for controlling the devices.
 Most devices will support commands like `close` and `open` but also some more

-## tahoma.0.devices.*.states
+## tahoma.X.devices.*.states

 These states contain current status of the devices as follows.
 All settings marked with `[**]` are editable to controll device's behaviour / send commands.

-`[**] tahoma.0.devices.Markise.states.core:DeploymentState` - Provides information about and controls the state of current deployment.
+`[**] tahoma.X.devices.*.states.core:DeploymentState` - Provides information about and controls the state of current deployment.
 100 means fully deployed, 0 is undeployed.
 Not all devices have this value, some have `ClosureState` instead.
-`[**] tahoma.0.devices.Markise.states.core:TargetDeploymentState` - See `tahoma.0.devices.Markise.states.core:DeploymentState`
+`[**] tahoma.X.devices.*.states.core:TargetDeploymentState` - See `tahoma.X.devices.*.states.core:DeploymentState`
-`[**] tahoma.0.devices.Markise.states.core:ClosureState` - Provides information about and controls the state of current closure.
+`[**] tahoma.X.devices.*.states.coreClosureState` - Provides information about and controls the state of current closure.
 100 means fully closed, 0 is open.
 Not all devices have this value, some have `DeploymentState` instead.
-`[**] tahoma.0.devices.Markise.states.core:TargetClosureState` - See `tahoma.0.devices.Markise.states.core:ClosureState`
+`[**] tahoma.X.devices.*.states.core:TargetClosureState` - See `tahoma.X.devices.*.states.core:ClosureState`
-`[**] tahoma.0.devices.Markise.states.core:OrientationState` - Provides information about and ocntrols the orientation (e. g. for shutters) of slats.
+`[**] tahoma.X.devices.*.states.core:OrientationState` - Provides information about and ocntrols the orientation (e. g. for shutters) of slats.
 Not all devices offer this value.
-`[**] tahoma.0.devices.Markise.states.core:TargetOrientationState` - See `tahoma.0.devices.Markise.states.core:OrientationState`
+`[**] tahoma.X.devices.*.states.core:TargetOrientationState` - See `tahoma.X.devices.*.states.core:OrientationState`
-`tahoma.0.devices.Markise.states.core:NameState` - Contains the current name of the device.
+`tahoma.X.devices.*.states.core:NameState` - Contains the current name of the device.
-`tahoma.0.devices.Markise.states.core:OpenClosedState` - Contains `closed` if the device is 100% closed or 0% deployed and `open` otherwise.
+`tahoma.X.devices.*.states.core:OpenClosedState` - Contains `closed` if the device is 100% closed or 0% deployed and `open` otherwise.
-`tahoma.0.devices.Markise.states.core:PriorityLockTimerState` - If a sensor has locked the device this is stated here, e. g. a wind sensor blocking an awning.
+`tahoma.X.devices.*.states.core:PriorityLockTimerState` - If a sensor has locked the device this is stated here, e. g. a wind sensor blocking an awning.
-`tahoma.0.devices.Markise.states.core:RSSILevelState` - The current signal quality of the device.
+`tahoma.X.devices.*.states.core:RSSILevelState` - The current signal quality of the device.
-`tahoma.0.devices.Markise.states.core:StatusState` - `available` if the device is currently available.
+`tahoma.X.devices.*.states.core:StatusState` - `available` if the device is currently available.
-`tahoma.0.devices.Markise.states.io:PriorityLockLevelState` - See `tahoma.0.devices.Markise.states.core:PriorityLockTimerState`
+`tahoma.X.devices.*.states.io:PriorityLockLevelState` - See `tahoma.X.devices.*.states.core:PriorityLockTimerState`
-`tahoma.0.devices.Markise.states.io:PriorityLockOriginatorState` - See `tahoma.0.devices.Markise.states.core:PriorityLockTimerState`
+`tahoma.X.devices.*.states.io:PriorityLockOriginatorState` - See `tahoma.X.devices.*.states.core:PriorityLockTimerState`
-`tahoma.0.devices.Markise.states.moving` - States if the device is currently moving. `0 = stopped`, `1 = up/undeploy`, `2 = down/deploy`, `3 = unknown direction`
+`tahoma.X.devices.*.states.moving` - States if the device is currently moving. `0 = stopped`, `1 = up/undeploy`, `2 = down/deploy`, `3 = unknown direction`

 ## Changelog